for Gift Shop Managers

 Thorough consideration, research, and deliberation over the decision will require time, but don’t underestimate the importance of this step.
 You may discover that an online store is, after all, not a good idea or should be delayed.
 Or, two of the shops we interviewed took a phased approach, starting small with a limited online selection.
 You will hear our enthusiasm for online shops throughout this series and every manager interviewed said it was worth it, but we also realize it’s not the right move for every shop.

 We hope to arm you with enough knowledge to make the best determination.
-Next month, in Part 2, we’ll cover the practical aspects of online stores like technical requirements, costs, selecting software, the impact on operations and integrations.
+Next month, in Part 2: Costs, getting started, software selection and integrations we’ll cover the practical aspects of online stores like technical requirements, costs, selecting ecommerce software, the impact on operations and POS integrations.

 This is a big topic.
 Managers write to us about launching an online shop.
 If you have one, please tell us how you do it!
 If you don’t, what is holding you back?We’ll try to address questions in the next issue.
 Thank you!